-- A. In addition to BCCC Catalog Campus Conduct Regulations, students in the nursing programs will immediately be dismissed for any of the following reasons: - 1.
-Demonstration of conduct not in accordance with the ethical standards of licensed registered nurses or licensed practical nurses.
+- A. In addition to the BCCC Campus Conduct Policies, students in the nursing program will immediately be dismissed for any of the following reasons: - Demonstration of conduct not in accordance with the ethical standards of licensed registered nurses or licensed practical nurses.
 Misconduct related to professional nursing includes, but is not limited to, substance abuse, misuse and/or abuse, abandonment, breeching confidentiality, and falsifying records. - 2.
-Possession or use of any illegal substances (drugs) or alcohol while at the college or any clinical facility is prohibited.
+Possession or use of any illegal substances (drugs) or alcohol while at the college or any clinical facility.
 Any student who is found to possess or who appears in the classroom or clinical facility under the influence of such drugs/alcoholic beverages will be evaluated for dismissal from the nursing programs.
 While in clinical practice, a student may at any time be required to provide a urine or blood sample for testing to validate or to disprove use of controlled substances/alcoholic beverages.
 Such testing will be at the student's expense.
-Failure to submit to such testing or provide body fluid samples will be interpreted as supportive of impairment.
+Failure to submit to such testing or provide body fluid samples will be interpreted as support of impairment.
 Test values indicating use of controlled substances/alcoholic beverages will be grounds for dismissal from the nursing programs. - 3.
-Failure to meet terms of probation contract - 4.
+Failure to meet terms of probation contract. - 4.
 The North Carolina Board of Nursing Standards specifies dismissal for a student who: - "1.
-Present physical or emotional problems which conflict with safety essential to nursing practice and do not respond to treatment or counseling within a timeframe that enables meeting program objectives. - 2.
-Demonstrate behavior which conflicts with safety essential to nursing practice."
-(NCBON Education Rules, 21 NAC 36 .0320 Students, 2006)
+Present physical or emotional problems which conflict with safety essential to nursing practice and do not respond in a timeframe that enables meeting program objectives.
+(NCBON, Education Rules, 2005) - 2.
+Demonstrate behaviors which conflict with safety essential to nursing practice (NCBON Education Rules, 21 NAC 36 .0320 Students, 2006)

-- 5. The North Carolina Nursing Practice Act specifies dismissal for a student who: - "3.
-Has a mental or physical disability or uses any drug to a degree that interferes with his or her fitness to practice nursing. - 4.
-Engages in conduct that endangers the public health. - 5.
-Is unfit or incompetent to practice nursing by reason of deliberate or negligent acts or omissions regardless of whether actual injury to the patient is established. - 6.
-Engages in conduct that deceives, defrauds, or harms the public in the course of professional activities or services."
+- 5. The North Carolina Nursing Practice Act specifies dismissal for a student who: - "3. has a mental or physical disability or uses any drug to a degree that interferes with his or her fitness to practice nursing. - 4. engages in conduct that endangers the public health. - 5. is unfit or incompetent to practice nursing by reason of deliberate or negligent acts or omissions regardless of whether actual injury to the patient is established. - 6. engages in conduct that deceives, defrauds, or harms the public in the course of professional activities or services."